echoCTF/echoCTF.RED/docs/index.md

 Welcome to the echoCTF.RED documentation!

-echoCTF is a pioneer computer security framework, developed by Echothrust Solutions, for developing, running, and maintaining cybersecurity related competitions (such as CTF).
+echoCTF is a pioneer computer security framework, developed by Echothrust Solutions, for developing, running, and maintaining Cybersecurity related competitions (such as CTF and Cyber Range).

 Our main goals for echoCTF include: